robin-rpr/calos/doc/faq.rst

 You must specify an image for many use cases, including :code:`FROM` instructions, the source of an image pull (e.g. :code:`clearly image pull` or :code:`docker pull`), the destination of an image push, and adding image tags.
-Charliecloud calls this an *image reference*, but there appears to be no established name for this concept.
+Clearly calls this an *image reference*, but there appears to be no established name for this concept.

 The syntax of an image reference is not well documented.
 This FAQ represents